Is The Wonder Core 2 As Versatile As The Sales Claims Suggest?

 Buyers seem to be impressed with the way that it works and the difference that it can make, with some adding that the included training DVD is a nice touch for novices.

-The other selling point mentioned in the specification for this Wonder Core 2 workout bench is the space saving structure.
+The other selling point mentioned in the specification for this Wonder Core system is the space saving structure.
 Buyers are encouraged to use it in any room of the house that they choose and the construction means that it can be easily folded away for storage.

 Are there any drawbacks to the WonderCore 2 that buyers have mentioned in their reviews?